 FRANK P. MANCUSO, Ph.D.

 Since 1978, Frank has been a Christian counselor and provided services to children, adolescents and adults in a private practice setting.
 Currently, he works with adults only and specializes in group therapy.
 In 1983, he founded The Center for Christian Counseling & Relationship Development, L.L.C. and serves as the Clinical Director.
 He has extensive counseling experience with various types of abuses and addictions, as well as anxiety, panic, depression, fears, personality disorders, physical pain, stress, relationship problems and spiritual issues.
-Additional experience includes Bible teaching, preaching and presentation of seminars and radio messages on topics relevant to Christian living.
+Additional experience includes writing, Bible teaching, preaching and presentation of seminars and radio messages on topics relevant to Christian living.

 MATTHEW J. MILLER, Psy.D.

 Matt is a NJ licensed psychologist.
 He received a Psy.D. in Clinical Psychology from Immaculata University.
 In addition, he holds a M.A. degree in Human Services Psychology from LaSalle University and a B.A. degree from Franklin and Marshall College.